-The Bonds were issued at a premium of \$2,695,738 which will be amortized over the life of the debt service with WVWD receiving the proceeds of the Bonds.
+The Bonds were issued at a premium of \$2,695,738, which is being recorded and amortized over the life of the debt service by WVWD, since WVWD received the proceeds and premium.
 Interest is payable on June 1st and December 1st of each year beginning December 1, 2013, with interest rates ranging from 1.0% to 5.0%.
 Principal is due December 1st each year beginning December 1, 2013.
 The Bonds are scheduled to mature on December 1, 2038.
 The rate covenants of the Bonds require that net revenues of WVWD for each fiscal year be equal to at least 125% of the annual debt service payments required for that fiscal year.